Neural Weight Compression for Language Models: Implementation Details

+For the vision encoders, we use the same codec pre-trained on the Llama weights from our LLM experiments.
+Note that no inter-layer recovery fine-tuning is applied to the either method, which we denote with $^\dagger$.

-We applied our compression technique to the vision encoder models as follows: \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item CLIP and SigLIP, compression was applied to all projection layers within both the text encoder and vision encoder blocks. \item DINOv2, compression was applied to all layers within the main encoder blocks. \item For all models, the collection of weights targeted for compression was used as a dataset to fine-tune the NWC codec specifically for that model. \end{itemize}
+The specific layers targeted for compression in the vision encoders are as follows: \begin{itemize} \item CLIP and SigLIP, compression was applied to all projection layers within both the text encoder and vision encoder blocks. \item DINOv2, compression was applied to all layers within the main encoder blocks. \end{itemize}